gov466/Capstone-project/hardware_testing/Readme.md

-This directory contains all the files and vidoes related to testing of the hardware used in our project.
+This directory contains all the files and videos related to testing of the hardware used in our project.